Court Counseling Institute

 Missing a session can delay your progress or court compliance.
 All ten sessions are required for completion.
 If you miss, arrive late, or leave early, the session is forfeited and must be rescheduled at full cost.
 This ensures accountability and meets court and therapy standards.
 Every 50-minute session focuses on therapeutic forgiveness, emotional triggers, and trust rebuilding.
 Staying consistent allows you to complete forgiveness therapy without setbacks.

-Will I Receive a Certificate for Therapy for Forgiveness?
+Will I receive a certificate for therapy for forgiveness?

-Yes, once you complete all ten sessions of therapy for forgiveness, you may request a formal report.
+Once you complete all ten sessions of therapy for forgiveness, you may request a formal report.
 This personalized, 2–3 page document includes therapist observations and program summary.
 It is accepted by courts, agencies, and legal representatives.
 Our report confirms participation in a structured, therapist-led forgiveness therapy program.
 It demonstrates emotional insight, behavioral progress, and legal compliance through forgiveness psychology principles.

 We look forward to supporting you every step of the way toward compliance, accountability, and lasting change.